 The World Health Organization has cautioned that it will be over a year before Zika vaccines are trial-ready.
 The announcement came amid rising health concerns ahead of the Olympic Games in Rio, which start in August.

-for the Zika virus, on Friday the World Health Organization (WHO) announced that it would still take over a year before the vaccines could be tested.
+Despite ramped-up efforts to find a vaccine for the Zika virus, on Friday the World Health Organization (WHO) announced that it would still take over a year before the vaccines could be tested.

 "Our knowledge of what is currently in the pipeline tells us that it will take approximately 18 months before a vaccine can be launched into large-scale trials to demonstrate efficacy," Marie-Paule Kieny, WHO's assistant director-general for health systems and innovation, told reporters in Geneva.